 As much as we truly believe our advice will help or save anyone, it will often fall on deaf ears.
 You can advise til your blue in the face if that’s what makes you happy but trust me, no one is listening.
 Especially not the person you are trying to help.

 We have to genuinely want to reach out to others for support.

 Until we do that, everything will stay the same.
 The misery and the pain, the hurt and frustration, the anger and hate.

 None of it will go away until we decide for ourselves that it’s time to change things and actually want, look for and ask for help.

 So stop trying to save everyone.
 You can’t.
-Know what you can do?
+But here’s a small list of the things you can do instead.